Add To Favorites

 Create interview boxes.
 In four teams, coordinate assignments to design recycled tissue boxes.
 Decorate each side to represent one of the four answers to each week’s interview question.
 Use Crayola Twistables, colored pencils, and markers on paper to make symbols and scenes depicting the four choices.
 Make them 3-D and as colorful as possible.
 Attach decorations with Crayola Glue Sticks.

-Display your findings.
+Display findings.
 Partners place each other’s figures beside the box depicting the correct answer to the interview question of the week.
 Who shares similar interests?
 Get to know your new friends!

 Repeat for the next 3 weeks.
 Want to continue with more interviews?
 Just choose more questions, decorate more boxes, and do more interviews!